-1. Maitenance of adequate open space/park lands through increased funding for development easements, needed restoration and rehabilitation activities.
+- 1. Maintenance of adequate open space/park lands through increased funding for development easements, needed restoration and rehabilitation activities. - 2.
+Efforts to protect, conserve, restore, and enhance the environmental resources of the County, its coast and adjacent waters for environmentally sustainable and prudent use by current and future generations, including funding for ASBS (Areas of Special Biological Significance), specifically the Fitzgerald Marine Reserve. - 3.
+Changes in policies and practices that result in a net reduction in global greenhouse gas emissions; increased energy efficiency and conservation efforts that reduce the state's per capita need for energy including electric and fossil fuel; increased production and use of renewable energies that grows the renewable energies "market share" of the state's energy consumption profile; and when necessary, nonrenewable energy development that meets environmental reviews, that maintains or exceeds current environmental and/or emission controls, and that best protects our natural environments and offshore areas.

-- 2. Efforts to protect, conserve, restore, and enhance the environmental resources of the County, its coast and adjacent waters for environmentally sustainable and prudent use by current and future generations. - 3.
-Changes in policies and practices that result ina net reduction in gloval greenhouse gas emissions; increased energy efficiency and conservation efforts that reduce the State's per-capita need for energies including electric and fossil fuel; increased production and use of renewable energies that grows the renwable energies "market share" of the State's energy consumption profile; and when necessary, nonrenewable energies development that meets environmental reviews, that maintains or exceeds current environmental and/or emission controls, and that best protects our natural environments and offshore areas. - 4.
-Implementation of Assembly Bill 32 (Chapter 488, Statutes of 2006), the Global Warming Solutions Act, that establishes the goal of reducing, by 2020, the State's emission of greenhouse gases (GHGs) to 1990 levels. - 5.
-Exploration of new funding sources to implement local or State government programs that benefit the environment such as: watershed protection, GHGs reduction, National Pollution Discharge Elimination System (NPDES) compliance, and development of alternative energy sources. - 6.
+- 4. Implementation of Assembly Bill 32 (Chapter 488, Statutes of 2006), the Global Warming Solutions Act that establishes the goal of reducing, by 2020, the state's emission of greenhouse gases (GHGs) to 1990 levels. - 5.
+Exploration of new funding sources to implement local or state government programs that benefit the environment such as: watershed protection, GHGs reduction, National Pollution Discharge Elimination System (NPDES) compliance, Areas of Special Biological Significance compliance and development of alternative energy sources. - 6.
 Implementation of Proposition 39, the Income Tax Increase for Multistate Businesses.
-The County also supports prioritizing local governments to receive funds for installation of green energy projects.
+The County also supports prioritizing local governments to receive funds for installation of green energy projects. - 7.
+Diversion of waste from landfills and mandatory recycling through implementation of Assembly Bill 939 (Chapter 809, Statutes of 1989) and Assembly Bill 341 (Chapter 476, Statutes of 2011).